1:16 George and Emma Bellows: The Music in Their Lives

 Leslie Amper began her career with a critically acclaimed New York debut in Carnegie Recital Hall.
 She went on to delight audiences in Chicago, New York, Pittsburgh, and San Francisco as well as at Monadnock Music’s Virtuoso Piano Series.
-A member of the Alcyon Chamber Ensemble and the Jubilee Trio, she has also been a regular participant in Boston’s Emmanuel Music celebrations the music of Schumann, Schubert, Brahms, and Debussy.
+A member of New Hampshire Music Festival, she is a frequent participant in Boston’s Emmanuel Music solo and chamber music celebrations.

 Born in Pittsburgh, Pennsylvania, Amper took full advantage of a program then current in that city’s schools, through which serious high school musicians were allowed to forego classes for a few hours each day in order have adequate practice time and to take advantage of performance opportunities.
 She spent her high school summers at the Interlochen Music Camp and the Aspen Music Festival.
 After two years at Oberlin College, she continued her studies at the New England Conservatory of Music with Rudolph Kolisch, Gunther Schuller, and Russell Sherman.
 While at the conservatory, she won the first annual Jordan Hall Honors Competition and played Prokofiev’s Piano Concerto No. 3 at the graduation ceremonies.